 MasterCraft to Participate in Raymond James 44th Annual Institutional Investors Conference

-/EIN News/ -- VONORE, Tenn., March 01, 2023 (GLOBE NEWSWIRE) -- MasterCraft Boat Holdings, Inc. (NASDAQ: MCFT) (the “Company”) today announced that Fred Brightbill, MasterCraft's Chief Executive Officer and Chairman, Tim Oxley, Chief Financial Officer, and George Steinbarger, Chief Revenue Officer, will present at the Raymond James 44th Annual Institutional Investors Conference, presented in-person and virtually, on Monday, March 6, 2023, at 3:25 p.m.
+VONORE, Tenn., March 01, 2023 (GLOBE NEWSWIRE) -- MasterCraft Boat Holdings, Inc. MCFT (the "Company") today announced that Fred Brightbill, MasterCraft's Chief Executive Officer and Chairman, Tim Oxley, Chief Financial Officer, and George Steinbarger, Chief Revenue Officer, will present at the Raymond James 44th Annual Institutional Investors Conference, presented in-person and virtually, on Monday, March 6, 2023, at 3:25 p.m.
 EST.

 A live audio webcast of the conference presentation will be available on MasterCraft's website at https://wsw.com/webcast/rj127/mcft/1597020.
 Go to the site at least 15 minutes before the presentation to register, and to download and install any needed audio software.
 The archived webcast will remain posted on the Company's investor relations website for 90 days.